 Washington Business Advocates attorneys have the background, the interest, and the ability to handle challenging administrative law cases in professional license defense.
 We prioritize agency cases and have developed an understanding of Washington agency rules and the options available to protect defendants facing investigations, negative actions, or agency hearings.

-Elizabeth Steen has advised clients facing investigations, disciplinary actions, and professional misconduct allegations for 10 years.
+Elizabeth Steen has advised professional license defense clients facing investigations, disciplinary actions, and professional misconduct allegations for 10 years.
 These can range from standard of care issues and records keeping violations to allegations of professional misconduct and appeals to the Superior Court of Washington State.
 Her diverse regulatory and compliance experience include successfully defending investigations and adjudicative hearings before many Washington state agencies, including the Department of Health, the Department of Financial Institutions, the Department of Licensing, and the Office of Administrative Hearings, and working with compliance and investigations for federal agencies that include the Transportation Security Administration, Federal Emergency Management Agency, and the Securities and Exchange Commission.

 Elizabeth graduated from Indiana University Maurer School of Law - Bloomington in 2007.
 She interned in the United States Senate and worked as a consultant for various agencies in D.C. before moving to Seattle to be nearer to family.

+Professional license defense in Washington can be very expensive.
 Washington state employees will try to run up your legal costs and fees if you hire a lawyer to help with your agency hearing.
 The employees will also take advantage of small rules that you wouldn’t know as a non-lawyer if you don’t have a lawyer.
 The State of Washington also changed the rules to penalize people who hire a lawyer - you’ll lose your right to a good cause exception and other legal benefits.

 Successfully fought inaccurate complaints against 72 total small business owners and professional license holders, 2015-2018.